josephHelfenbein/GustGrid/README.md

 `PATH=C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\(YOUR CUDA VERSION)\bin`
 `PATH=C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\(YOUR CUDA VERSION)\libnvvp`
 5. Go to the project directory in `x64 Native Tools Command Prompt for VS 2022` and run `code .`, then run the `Windows Release (CMake)` configuration in VSCode, or `Windows Debug (CMake)` for debugging without optimization flags.
+If you can't see any of the visuals, Windows may have overwritten the end of line sequences in the shaders to CRLF.
+You will need to update all of the shaders in src/shaders to have end of line sequence LF.

 <!-- LICENSE -->